ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 Future code can only verify old passwords with old parameters if those parameters are stored along with the salt and the derived key.
-When verifying the pass code we will read the name of the hash function and the number of iterations from disk.
+When verifying the passcode we will read the name of the hash function and the number of iterations from disk.
 We can defer the number of bits to derive from the hash function used.